 Cut the smoked sausage and Kielbasa into 2-ounce pieces for cooking.
 Place the smoked sausage and Kielbasa into the boiling water and cook the sausage for 3 or 4 minutes.
 After the sausages have been cooked thoroughly, they will become plumper than when you first put them in the boiling water.
+Also, when the sausage is cooked through it will salty near the top of the water while cooking.
 The combination of sausages will enhance the flavor of your Shrimp Boil.

 Add the shrimp to the boiling water with the sausage.
 The water in the pot should still be boiling, so the shrimp will cook in under a minute.
 Cooked shrimp turn a light orange color on the outside.
 The meat will become white.

 Add the shrimp and sausage to the covered corn and red potatoes pan.
 Season the shrimp, sausage, corn, and red potatoes again with Old Bay and garnish everything with Parsley flakes.
 Keep the Boil covered in the pan until you are ready to serve it.